Does the SunJack come with a battery?

 Yes!
 The battery can also charge from any standard micro-USB plug.
 This is useful if you’re going on a trip and want to have maximum charge with no down-time.

 A Watt is a unit of power, which indicates how much energy can be transferred in a given second.
-Most solar chargers on the market (with our form-factor and portability) are less than 14 Watts.
-Most 20 Watt solar panels are not portable – they’re large, heavy, and rigid.
+Most solar chargers on the market (with our form-factor and portability) are less than 15 Watts.
+Most solar panels greater than 15 Watts are not portable – they’re large, heavy, and rigid.
 And this is the peak power under direct sunlight, which means a 5 Watt solar charger in indirect sunlight may only produce 3 Watts of power – less than a small Apple plug.
 When it comes to solar, more Watts = more power!

 What is special about your USB ports?

-Our battery also is able to take in a full 2 amp charge from the solar cells, and discharge a full 2 amps – which allows for very rapid energy storage unlike anything else available.
+Our battery also is able to take in a full 2 amp charge from the solar cells, and discharge up to a full 3 amps with QC3.0 capability – which allows for very rapid energy storage unlike anything else available.

 Simply put, our USB ports allow for maximum fast-charging of any device.